-The Core Campus Master Plan will ensure campus cohesiveness while addressing gateways, public access points, linkages and nodes, and a viable landscape framework.
+The Campus Master Plan will ensure campus cohesiveness while addressing gateways, public access points, linkages and nodes, and a viable landscape framework.
 Special views of the coulees and of the Oldman River exist at a number of locations on campus.
-These views are particularly important for connecting the community's experience of being on campus with the dramatic natural context.
+These views are particularly important for connecting the experience of being on campus within a dramatic natural context.
 This must be preserved.

-The Core Campus Master Plan provides a open space framework that emphasizes and celebrates the University's unique natural setting.
-A variety of multi-functional open space typologies capitalize on the diversity of landscape that exists on campus.
+The Campus Master Plan provides a open space framework that emphasizes and celebrates the University's unique natural setting.
+A variety of multifunctional open space typologies capitalize on the diversity of landscape that exists on campus.
 Six key initiatives were used to enhance the open space network on campus into iconic spaces for a multitude of uses.